Assemblies of God: Origins

-The Assemblies of God has its roots in the Pentecostal Azusa Street Revival of the early 20th century.
-Established churches generally did not welcome the Pentecostal aspects of the revival, and participants in the new movement soon found themselves forced outside existing religious bodies.
-These people sought out their own places of worship and founded hundreds of distinctly Pentecostal congregations.
-By 1914 many ministers and laymen alike began to realize just how far-reaching the spread of the revival and of Pentecostalism had become.
-Concerned leaders felt the desire to protect and preserve the results of the revival by uniting through cooperative fellowship.
+WAGF member denominations have varied histories.
+Most have roots in the interracial Azusa Street Revival in Los Angeles, California or other Pentecostal revivals around the world in the early twentieth century.
+The largest member denomination, Assembleia de Deus in Brazil, dates its beginning to 1911.
+Initially called Missão de Fé Apostólica (Apostolic Faith Mission), it changed its name in 1918 to Assembleia de Deus.

-In April 1914, after separating from the black-founded Church of God in Christ over disagreements with governance and credentials, about 300 white preachers and laymen from 20 states and several foreign countries met for a general council in Hot Springs, Arkansas, United States.
+The Assemblies of God USA, organized in April 1914, was the first Pentecostal denomination to name itself Assemblies of God.
+The Assemblies of God USA was founded by about 300 preachers and laymen from 20 states and several foreign countries met for a general council in Hot Springs, Arkansas, United States.
+While most other U.S. Pentecostal denominations were regionally defined, the Assemblies of God claimed a broad nationwide constituency.

 A new fellowship emerged from the meeting and was incorporated under the name General Council of the Assemblies of God in the United States of America.

-In 1916, American pastor F. F. Bosworth, a founding member of the organization, criticized the Assemblies of God Statement of Fundamental Truths for its excessive stance on glossolalia as a mandatory "initial sign" of baptism of the Holy Spirit and left it in 1918.
-In revising the 1918 declaration, the statement of belief was qualified by leaders to be understood as the "initial physical sign" of the baptism of the Holy Spirit.

 In time, self-governing and self-supporting general councils broke off from the original fellowship or formed independently in several nations throughout the world, originating either from indigenous Pentecostal movements or as a direct result of the indigenous missions strategy of the General Council.
 In 1919, Pentecostals in Canada united to form the Pentecostal Assemblies of Canada, which formally affiliated with the Assemblies of God USA the following year.
 The Assemblies of God in Great Britain formed in 1924 and would have an early influence on the Assemblies of God in Australia, now known as Australian Christian Churches.
 The Australian Assemblies of God formed in 1937 through a merger of the Pentecostal Church of Australia and the Assemblies of God Queensland.
 The Queensland AG had formed in 1929; though, it was never formally affiliated with the AG in America.
 The Assemblies of God of South Africa, founded in 1925, like the AG Queensland was also not initially aligned with the US fellowship.

-Prior to 1967 the Assemblies of God, along with the majority of other Pentecostal denominations, officially opposed Christian participation in war and considered itself a peace church.
+Before 1967, the Assemblies of God USA, along with the majority of other Pentecostal denominations, officially opposed Christian participation in war and considered itself a peace church.
 The US Assemblies of God continues to give full doctrinal support to members who are led by religious conscience to pacifism.